vue-bridge/vue-bridge/docs/src/guides/template/filters.md

 <p>the price is {{ price | toCurrency }}</p>
 ```

-But this feature got removed in Vue 3.
+This feature got removed in Vue 3, so you can't use it in your library's codebase.

-## Alternatives
+## Solutions

 ### Local Filters

-You can use computed properties or normal methods to do the same thing filers do, just with a different syntax:
+You can use computed properties or normal methods to do the same thing filters do, just with a different syntax:

 ```html
 <template>